pisakec/wp-root-3.5/README.md

 # Wordpress Responsive Blank Theme

-Minimal theme...
-This theme is still under development by Cho This is a basic blank wordpress theme implementing <b>wordpress best practice</b> with slider ready and responsive menu as well as font icon with fontello.<br>
+<p>Minimal theme...
+This theme is still under development by Cho
+This is a basic blank wordpress theme implementing <b>wordpress best practice</b> with slider ready and responsive menu as well as font icon with fontello.<br>
 --
 --updated js script on mmenu and slick carousel<br>